 How Much Is Car Insurance in Illinois?

-What Is the Average Premium in Illinois for Full Coverage Car Insurance?
+What Is the Average Premium for Cheap Full Coverage Car Insurance in Illinois?

-How Much Is It for Just the Minimum Required Car Insurance in Illinois?
+How Much Is It for Cheap Liability Insurance or the Minimum Required Car Insurance in Illinois?

-The average price for the mandatory minimum car insurance coverage in Illinois is around $854.
-That’s just a little more than half of the cost of full coverage.
+The average price for the mandatory minimum liability car insurance coverage in Illinois is around $37 per month.
+That’s a few dollars cheaper than the national average of $40.

 At first, that sounds like a great deal.
 However, paying the least amount for the least coverage is a precarious situation for many drivers who don’t have enough cash savings to cover themselves and others if they wind up in an accident.
 Because Illinois is an at-fault state, drivers who cause a crash must compensate other drivers for their losses.
 That’s why Illinois drivers must insure against losses for both themselves and others.
 Otherwise, they may have to pay additional expenses out of pocket.